danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 ### Step 1

 A new `search-input` component is added in the top navigation bar.
-The user can enter a search term into the input box, and hit <kbd>Enter</kbd> when ready to search.
+The user can enter a search term into the input box, and hit <kbd class="markdown-kbd">Enter</kbd> when ready to search.

 ### Step 2